VitorVilela7/SMW-SA1-Pack/docs/maxtile.md

 > * You must draw to buffer #3 before *any* regular sprite if you wanna make it stay behind everything (UberASM main label is the best choice)
 > * If the player is behind scenery, $03D0-$03F4 is only flushed to buffer #3 at the end of the frame.
 > * Sprites that doesn't use MaxTile are limited to slots $0338-$03F8
+> * If $3F is not zero, MaxTile will assume the tiles starting at address ``$0200+2*(value&$FE)`` and ending at $03FC as maximum possible priority and will copy to maxtile buffer #0.
+This special behavior is only present on overworld and mode 7 bosses and it is not recommended to use.

 ## Memory map